Evert75/Think_in_Balance/README.md

 At the end, the simulation presents a summary: how many tasks were completed, how many times they were reassigned, and how they were distributed by type.

-In summary: This model demonstrates how an AI could act as a “cognitive load balancer,” assigning and redistributing tasks based on cognitive style and each person’s current effort.